elusivecodes/FyreORM/README.md

 $query->matching($contain, $conditions);
 ```

-The matching data will be accessible via the `_matchData` property.
+The matching data will be accessible via the `_matchingData` property.

 **Not Matching**